Sampling Distributions of Optimal Portfolio Weights and Characteristics in Low and Large Dimensions: Exact sampling distribution of , , , , and

 \item \end{enumerate} where $\xi_1\sim \chi^2_{n-p}$, $\xi_2\sim \chi^2_{n-p+2}$, $\xi_3\sim \chi^2_{p-k-1;n\bmu^\top\bA \bmu}$, $z_1\sim \mathcal{N}(0,1)$, $\bz_2\sim \mathcal{N}_k(\mathbf{0},\bL \bQ \bL^\top)$, $t_1 \sim t(n-p+1)$, $\bt_2\sim t_k(n-p+2)$, and $\bt_3 \sim t_k(n-p+3)$ are mutually independent with

 \end{theorem}

-The results of Theorem \ref{th2} provides a simple way how observations from the sample distribution of $\hat{V}_{GMV}$, $\hat{R}_{GMV}$, $\hat{\btheta}$, $\hat{s}$, and $\hat{\bet}$ can be drawn.
-It is remarkable that in a single simulation run, random variables from well-known distributions should be simulated only.
-Moreover, the total dimension of independently simulated variables is equal to $(3k+5)$, which is considerably small when the direct simulation will be used that are based by drawing a $p \times p$ matrix from a Wishart distribution and a $p$-dimensional vector from a normal distribution.
-To this end, we point out that both the square roots in \eqref{th2_btheta} and \eqref{th2_bet} can be computed analytically which will further facilitate to speed up the simulation study.
+The results of Theorem \ref{th2} provides a simple way to simulate observations from the distribution of $\hat{V}_{GMV}$, $\hat{R}_{GMV}$, $\hat{\btheta}$, $\hat{s}$, and $\hat{\bet}$.
+To simulate observations from the joint distribution, we only need to simulate random variables from well-known distributions.
+Moreover, the total dimension of independently simulated variables is equal to $(3k+5)$, which is considerably small when direct simulation would imply simulating $p \times p$ matrices from a Wishart distribution and a $p$-dimensional vector from a normal distribution.
+To this end, we point out that both the square roots in \eqref{th2_btheta} and \eqref{th2_bet} can be computed analytically, which will further facilitate speeding up the simulation study.
 This observation is based on the following two equalities